cylon-dev-old/CPP-Dotenv/README.md

 env.getenv("Foo");
 env["Foo"];

-// Or use std::getenv -> Allows for environment variables to be used across files std::getenv("Foo");
+// Or use std::getenv || READ NEXT SECTION!!!
+std::getenv("Foo");

 // To maintain type conversions, the getenv method in dotenv is static :D